qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 MHC class I molecules are expressed in all nucleated cells and also in platelets—in essence all cells but red blood cells.
 It presents epitopes to killer T cells, also called cytotoxic T lymphocytes (CTLs).
 A CTL expresses CD8 receptors, in addition to T-cell receptors (TCR)s.
 When a CTL's CD8 receptor docks to a MHC class I molecule, if the CTL's TCR fits the epitope within the MHC class I molecule, the CTL triggers the cell to undergo programmed cell death by apoptosis.
 Thus, MHC class I helps mediate cellular immunity, a primary means to address intracellular pathogens, such as viruses and some bacteria, including bacterial L forms, bacterial genus Mycoplasma, and bacterial genus Rickettsia.
 In humans, MHC class I comprises HLA-A, HLA-B, and HLA-C molecules.

 ## P5 and P7 adaptors
 Regardless of the library construction method, submitted libraries will consist of a sequence of interest flanked on either side by adapter constructs.
 On each end, these adapter constructs have flow cell binding sites, P5 and P7, which allow the library fragment to attach to the flow cell surface.
+All Paired-End Format sequencing on the HiSeq and All sequencing of any type on the MiSeq MUST HAVE FULL-LENGTH P5 and P7 sequences . (some of the small RNA libraries and alternative genomic library constructions use a partial P7, this is not supported by the HiSeq PE and MiSeq.)

 ## Precision and Recall
 Precision is calculated by dividing the true positives by anything that was predicted as a positive.
 Recall (or True Positive Rate) is calculated by dividing the true positives by anything that should have been predicted as positive.